Y0Coss/docs-fork/pages/network/load_balancer/create_headers/guide.en-gb.md

 ### Passing headers to PHP

-PHP uses the `REMOTE_ADDR` header to determine the address of the visitors.
-This header is automatically configured as soon as the configuration detailed in the section "[Correcting the source IP in the logs](#ip-source-logs)" is applied.
+PHP uses the `REMOTE_ADDR` header to determine the addresses of visitors.
+This header is automatically configured as long as the configuration detailed in the section "[Correcting the source IP in the logs](#ip-source-logs)" is applied.

 ### Adding custom headers

-Whether your application requires a specific header format to identify the visitor's IP, port or protocol, or you want to know which *frontend* a request arrived through (or for any other reason), you can add custom headers on your HTTP *frontend*.
+Whether your application requires a specific header format to identify the visitor's IP, port or protocol, or whether you want to know which *frontend* a request arrived through (or for any other reason), you can add custom headers on your HTTP *frontend*.

-Custom headers must follow the format "X-Header Header Value".
-The header name and its value are separated by a space.
+Custom headers must follow the format "`X-Header Header Value`".
+The header name and value are separated by a space.
 It is possible to specify several headers on the same *frontend*.

 If an existing header is present in the request, it will be overwritten and replaced by the new value, making it impossible for the visitor passing through this *frontend* to forge it.
-It is not possible to redefine headers reserved for proxies, such as those described in this document, as they are automatically managed by your OVHcloud Load Balancer service.
+It is not possible to redefine the headers reserved for proxies, such as those described in this document, as they are automatically managed by your OVHcloud Load Balancer service.

-When specifying a non-standard header name, it is customary to prefix it with "X-".
+When specifying a non-standard header name, it is customary to prefix it with "`X-`".

 The use of variables in the header values is supported :

-- `%ci` will be replaced by the visitor's IP address.
+- `%ci` will be replaced by your visitor's IP address.
-- `%cp` will be replaced by the visitor's source port.
+- `%cp` will be replaced by your visitor's source port.

 Custom headers can be configured via the OVHcloud Control Panel and the API, whether on a new *frontend* or an existing *frontend*.

 #### From the OVHcloud Control Panel

 In the `Frontends`{.action} section of your OVHcloud Control Panel, select the *frontend* to edit or click on the `Add a frontend`{.action} button to create a new one.
-An editing window will appear, displaying a `HTTP Header`{.action} field in the `Advanced Settings`{.action} section.
+An editing window will appear, showing a `HTTP Header`{.action} field in the `Advanced Settings`{.action} section.

-If you want to configure multiple headers, they must be separated by commas, *without spaces*.
+If you want to configure multiple headers, they must be separated by commas, *without space*.
 For example, you can define the following headers: `X-Ip-Header %ci,X-Port-Header %cp`.

 ![Configuration of HTTP headers of a Frontend via ovh manager API](images/add_headers.png){.thumbnail}

-Click on the `Update`{.action} button after configuring the headers, then on `Deploy zone: YOUR ZONE`{.action} to apply the changes in the concerned zone.
+Click on the `Update`{.action} button after configuring the headers, then on `Deploy the zone: YOUR ZONE`{.action} to apply the changes in the concerned zone.

 ### From the OVHcloud API